Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Method

-\paragraph{Concurrent Existence by Logical Conjunction} In practice, when text prompts include multiple objects, one of the objects often disappears.
-Take, for instance, the prompt ``There are a dog and a cat.''
-This can be decomposed into two statements: ``There is a dog'' and ``There is a cat.''
-Given that a set of statements can be represented through the conjunction of propositions, the prompt can be represented by the proposition $(\exists x.\,\prop{Dog}(x)) \land (\exists x.\,\prop{Cat}(x))$.
+\paragraph{Concurrent Existence by Logical Conjunction} When a text prompt specifies multiple objects, a frequent challenge is the disappearance of one of the objects, known as missing objects.
+We address this challenge using Predicated Diffusion.
+Take, for example, the prompt ``There are a dog and a cat.''
+This prompt can be decomposed into two statements: ``There is a dog,'' and ``There is a cat.''
+As noted above, each statement can be represented by a proposition using the existential quantifier.
+Since two propositions can be combined using logical conjunction, the original prompt is represented by the proposition $(\exists x.\,\prop{Dog}(x)) \land (\exists x.\,\prop{Cat}(x))$.
 The corresponding loss function is

 Minimizing this loss function encourages the concurrent existence of both a dog and a cat.